wrightedu/WSU-VSCode/wsu-vscode/README.md

 ## Features

-For now, this is simply installs a selecton of extensions deemed useful for courses.
+For now, this is simply installs a selecton of extensions deemed useful for courses and some basic compilation and profiling support for C and C++.
 To suggest new extensions, email cse-support.

 ## Requirements